 The following two images used different settings for the clarity slider.
-The first one used the more traditional clarity boost (dialling in a positive number), while the other used the Orton-emulating effect of negative clarity.
+The first one used the more traditional clarity boost (dialing in a positive number), while the other used the Orton-emulating effect of negative clarity.
 I will explain how it works in more detail below.

 A Two-Step Trick

 The trick is easy.
-Instead of boosting clarity to positive values, which is a kind of no-brainer for many landscape images, we will go the opposite direction.
+Instead of boosting clarity to positive values, which is a kind of a no-brainer for many landscape images, we will go in the opposite direction.
 I recommend applying negative clarity in the range from -5 or -10 (for rather standard landscapes) to up to -40 (for foggy, dreamy landscapes).
-The minus clarity decreases microcontrast in mid-tones, which on one hand blurs some of the details in the structures, but on the other hand blends the colors more nicely into each other and gets a cleaner look with pastel tones (when applied to the right type of image).
-Negative clarity adds white to the mid-tones which may cause some of the structures and edges look as if they glow.
+The minus clarity decreases micro-contrast in mid-tones, which on one hand blurs some of the details in the structures, but on the other hand blends the colors more nicely into each other and gets a cleaner look with pastel tones (when applied to the right type of image).
+Negative clarity adds white to the mid-tones which may cause some of the structures and edges to look as if they glow.
 And that is exactly why it partly emulates the Orton effect.

 How can we keep some of the glow but also retain more of the details?
-As a step two, we must compensate the decreased micro-contrast by applying proper sharpening.
+As step two, we must compensate for the decreased micro-contrast by applying proper sharpening.
 In the end, we can have nicer cleaner colors and a sharp image.

 Applying the Negative Clarity Effect Globally: Case Study #1